 During the winter season snowbanks within the village area of the Municipality of St.-Charles and other built-up areas may require removal.
-Snowbanks within the sight triangles at intersections to improve driver visibility at intersections, the height of which cannot be reduced by winging back, will be removed.
+Snowbanks within the sight triangles at intersections to improve driver visibility at intersections, the height of which cannot be reduced by winging back, will be removed as soon as practicable.
 Snowbank removal may occur during normal day shift hours when feasible.